 The New Garden - November 2016

 I had a native oak; let's build something resembling the native California oak woodland plant community around it.
 And closer to the house, let's transition back to a small area of something like the older garden.
 I worked design myself at first.
 I think I did reasonably well on plant selection.
 I know and love these plants in the wilds.
-But I had soft spots on many of the technical issues: a layout that flowed well and accounted for grades, drainage, and irrigation.
+But I had soft spots on many of the technical issues: drainage, irrigation, and., more generally, a layout that flowed well and accounted for grades.
 I cast about for professional landscapers who could work with natives and ended up with Four Dimensions Landscape.
 I really liked what the designer, Kirsten Leitner, came back with, both in working the layout/technical issues and in plant selection.
 She produced the new and creative AND incorporated some of my ideas.

 Design took a few months; installation two months more.
 But at the beginning of the rainy season -- just the time to start a new native plant garden -- I had a new back yard.
 These pictures, from the first week in November, right at completion, offer a tour.